Complete Idiot's Guide to Getting Organized

-Even in the midst of holiday cheer, it's time to look ahead to a clean and organized New Year--if you can see it, over the clutter of Christmas Past!
+Even in the midst of holiday cheer, it's time to look ahead to a clean and organized New Year--if you can see it, over the clutter of Christmas Past.

 Ready to swing into the coming year from a clutter-free home?

 Try these year-end tips to cut clutter and start the New Year on an organized note.